 Ever since the events of "Birthright", Worf has been out of sorts.
 In the course of teaching young Klingons who hadn't been raised as Klingons about their own culture and beliefs, he's come to realize that he doesn't really believe those things anymore himself.
 So he plunges headfirst into Klingon spirituality, engaging in marathon meditation sessions and inhaling (presumably) mind-altering smoke, in the hopes of connecting with something greater than himself.
 Unfortunately now it's starting to affect his work performance.

 After Worf explains himself, Captain Picard, ever the Reasonable Authority Figure, permits him to take some time off to get his head together.
 He opts to head to the planet Boreth, the most sacred place in the Klingon religion.
-According to Klingon scripture, before he died Kahless the Unforgettable, the great spiritual teacher and unifier of the Klingon people, pointed to a star and told his followers, "Seek me on that point of light."
+According to Klingon scripture, the great spiritual teacher Kahless the Unforgettable, just before leaving his people for parts unknown, pointed to a star and told his followers, "Seek me on that point of light."
 Boreth is the planet orbiting that star, and devout Klingons pray and meditate there waiting for his Second Coming.

 Ten fruitless days of meditation later, Worf is about ready to pack it in (especially after a boy who just got there has a vision and he hasn't yet).
 But Koroth, High Priest of the temple, encourages him to stay a little longer.
-After all, the priests have been waiting 15 centuries; what's a few more days?
+Faith requires patience and sacrifice, after all.
+Spiritual revelation doesn't come on a strict timetable.
+The priests of Boreth have been waiting 15 centuries; what's a few more days to one man?

 This turns out to be good advice.
 Shortly after returning to the shrine, Worf has a vision.
 Kahless himself appears before him, and beckons him to approach.
 Worf is overjoyed...then startled when he's actually able to touch Kahless.
 It's not a vision.
 He's real.

-Kahless makes himself known to everyone at the temple, and tells a story about the origin of the batl'eth that the priesthood deliberately kept secret from the populace just for such an occasion.
+Kahless makes himself known to everyone at the temple and tells a story about the origin of the batl'eth that the priesthood deliberately kept secret from the populace to use as a means of verifying Kahless' identity.
 He claims that he has returned to the Klingon Empire in its hour of greatest need, to heal the fractures in the Empire caused by politics and infighting and lead it back to honor and glory.
 Worf tries to maintain a healthy skepticism despite his need to believe, going so far as to bust out his tricorder and scan Kahless's life signs (he's Klingon; that much he can confirm).
-Kahless, to his credit, takes this in stride, but when Worf persists in his skepticism Kahless finally engages him in combat.
+Kahless, to his credit, takes this in stride, but when Worf persists in his skepticism, Kahless finally engages him in combat.
 The fight ends in a draw, mainly because Kahless breaks it off before it's over to praise Worf for finally embracing his Klingon roots; Worf persisted in his convictions and showed courage in battle, rather than mere bloodlust, and that's what a Klingon should be.
 This is enough to convince everyone else at Boreth, but Worf is still unsure.

 Meanwhile, word has reached the Klingon Empire about this purported Second Coming.
 The Enterprise has been asked to head to Boreth and pick up the alleged Kahless and escort him to the Klingon Homeworld.
 Furthermore, Klingon Chancellor Gowron himself is going to meet them halfway, and he's bringing with him a sacred relic allegedly stained with the blood of the original Kahless for DNA testing.
 The priests of Boreth are incensed by this act of sacrilege, but they can do nothing about it.
 And it turns out, they didn't have to worry.
 The DNA is a match.
 This Kahless is the Kahless.